 So, what does science say about period syncing?

-The scientific community remain divided by the idea of period syncing.
+The scientific community remains divided by the idea of period syncing.
 On the opposing side, they argue there is not enough research to support the syncing theory.
 Research by H. Clyde.
 Wilson addressed several menstrual synchrony studies finding that results were not consistent.
 Whilst some studies showed signs of synchrony, some women in other studies did not sync.
 Wilson discusses the method used in the experiments to call out potential errors.
 Experts who do not believe are therefore waiting for more solid evidence.

 To confuse matters, there are professionals who think period syncing is real.
-The pro-syncing camp have various reasons and most of it stems from real life experiences.
+The pro-syncing camp have various reasons and most of it stems from real-life experiences.
 They either back the original study by McClinock or they believe this must be ‘a thing’ due to the number of cases.

 What’s the truth?